monero-project/monero/README.md

         pacman -Syuu

 * Exit the MSYS shell using Alt+F4
-* Edit the properties for the MSYS2 Shell changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64"
+* Edit the properties for the `MSYS2 Shell` shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64"
 * Restart MSYS shell via modified shortcut and update packages again using pacman:

         pacman -Syuu